Alfresco/docs-alfresco/documentation-notice.md

 Complying with all applicable copyright laws is the responsibility of the user.
 Without limiting the rights under copyright law, no part of this document may be reproduced, stored in or introduced into a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording, or otherwise), or for any purpose, without the express written permission of Hyland Software, Inc. or one of its affiliates.

-Hyland, HXP, OnBase, Alfresco, Nuxeo, and product names are registered and/or unregistered trademarks of Hyland Software, Inc. and its affiliates in the United States and other countries.
+Hyland, HxP, OnBase, Alfresco, Nuxeo, and Hyland product names are registered and/or unregistered trademarks of Hyland Software, Inc. and its affiliates in the United States and other countries.
 All other trademarks, service marks, trade names and products of other companies are the property of their respective owners.

 © 2022 Hyland Software, Inc. and its affiliates.